-Articles exhibited must be an original design created by the exhibitor (except in Heritage Arts which may follow a pattern AND Fiber-Non Original Ages 8-10 ONLY).
+Articles exhibited must be an original design created by the exhibitor (except in Heritage Arts which may follow a pattern AND Fiber-Non-Original Ages 8-10 ONLY).
 Copyrighted or trademarked designs are not acceptable; this includes Team or School logos.
 Kits and pre-formed molds are not considered original and are not acceptable in any Visual Arts class.
 Combining parts of different patterns (pictures, photographs, images from the internet or a magazine) with the member's own ideas can result in an original design, but simply changing the color, pattern and/or size of a pattern does NOT make the design original.
 This also applies for ideas found on a site such as Pinterest.
-If you see something on Pinterest that you like, use the concept and create something different using the concept; however, it MUST NOT look exactly like something the judge can search for and find on Pinterest.
+If you see something on Pinterest that you like, use the concept as inspiration, but create something original; Note, it MUST NOT look exactly like something the judge can search for and find on the internet.
 The exhibit must combine parts of different patterns and/or ideas with the concepts of the member; however, changing the color or changing the size of the item or pattern used does NOT make it original.
 If you create a replica of what you see somewhere else, it is not your original design.
 If a photo, sketch, or other idea source was used, submit it with your entry, firmly attached to your exhibit.
 Be prepared to explain how and where you got the idea for this project.

-Members wishing to exhibit quilts made from a pattern may enter it in Heritage Arts.
-Quilts exhibited in the Visual Arts - Heritage Arts area will be evaluated using a visual arts rubric which takes into account correct use of design elements; craftsmanship; and creativity.
+Quilts entered in Visual Arts should ONLY be entered in the Quilting Project area.
+Either You Can Quilt 50331A OR Quilting the Best Better 50331B.
 All work on the quilt MUST be completed by the 4-H member.
 You cannot exhibit a quilt that was quilted by someone else.

-50332 - Visual Arts: Food Decorating, Beginning
+50332 - Visual Arts: Food/Cake Decorating Beginning

-- Exhibit four (4) decorated cookies, using a minimum of four different techniques.
-Exhibit may use cookies OR cookie forms; OR - Exhibit four (4) decorated cupcakes, using a minimum of four different techniques.
-Exhibit may use cupcakes OR cupcake forms; OR - Exhibit a single layer decorated cake, using a minimum of four different techniques.
+• Exhibit four decorated cookies, using a minimum of four different techniques.
+Exhibit may use cookies OR cookie forms

+- Exhibit four decorated cupcakes, using a minimum of four different techniques.
+Exhibit may use cupcakes OR cupcake forms - Exhibit a single layer decorated cake, using a minimum of four different techniques.
 Exhibit may use cake OR cake form.

-50333 - Visual Arts: Food Decorating, Intermediate
+50333 - Visual Arts: Food/Cake Decorating Intermediate

-- Exhibit four (4) decorated cookies, using a minimum of five Level 2 techniques.
-Exhibit may use cookies OR cookie forms; OR - Exhibit four (4) decorated cupcakes, using a minimum of five Level 2 techniques.
-Exhibit may use cupcakes OR cupcake forms; OR - Exhibit a single layer or two-layer cake, using a minimum of five Level 2 techniques.
+- Exhibit four decorated cookies, using a minimum of five Level 2 techniques.
+Exhibit may use cookies OR cookie forms - Exhibit four decorated cupcakes, using a minimum of five Level 2 techniques.
+Exhibit may use cupcakes OR cupcake forms - Exhibit a single layer or two-layer cake, using a minimum of five Level 2 techniques.
 Exhibit may use cake OR cake form.

-50334 - Visual Arts: Food Decorating, Advanced
+50334 - Visual Arts: Food/Cake Decorating Advanced